BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Elf.md

 > The Maroʊi’thil, or "Sea Folk," are the children of the ocean.
 They are a nomadic people, their lives as fluid as the currents they follow.
 They are skilled sailors and navigators, their knowledge of the sea second to none.

 ***Names.***
-*   **Male:** Aithan, Elara, Faelar, Ilanis, Laerel, Nael, Rael, Sael, Taran, Varis
+*   **Male:** Maroʊi, Thilfain, Aelthar, Sylvaen, Vaenthir, Aelthaen, Tharen, Maroʊithil, Sylfain, Aelvaen
-*   **Female:** Aelin, Elessa, Fiana, Illyra, Lyra, Maela, Naela, Rina, Saria, Valia
+*   **Female:** Maroʊia, Thilfaina, Aelthara, Sylvaena, Vaenthira, Aelthaena, Tharena, Maroʊithila, Sylfaina, Aelvaena
-*   **Surnames:** Amastacia, Galanodel, Ilphelkiir, Liadon, Meliamne, Siannodel, Xiloscient
+*   **Surnames:** Maroʊi, Thil’fain, Ael’thar, Sylvaen, Vaen’thir, Aelthaɪen, Thaɪen’thar, Maroʊi’thil, Sylfain, Aelvaen

 ***Ability Score Increase.*** Either your Strength and Constitution scores each increase by 1 to a maximum of 20, your Strength score increases by 2 to a maximum of 20, or your Constitution score increases by 2 to a maximum of 20.